wechto/paper/README.md

   the gap between LfD and LfO actually lies in the disagreement of inverse dynamics models between the imitator and the expert, if following the modeling approach of GAIL.  ifo  IDDM

-  :curly_loop: [Off-Policy Imitation Learning from Observations](https://arxiv.org/pdf/2102.13185.pdf) :volcano: :sweat_drops:  ​ ​
+  :curly_loop: [Off-Policy Imitation Learning from Observations](https://arxiv.org/pdf/2102.13185.pdf) :volcano: :sweat_drops: :fire:  :boom:  ​

-  OPOLO (Off POlicy Learning from Observations)!
+  OPOLO (Off POlicy Learning from Observations)!  ifo // lfo  // ope // mode-covering (Forward Distribution Matching) // mode-seeking // dice // LfD // LfO